jaytlang/wat/README.md

 i ended up being pretty busy that day with other projects, but was able to work on the project that night. now, i wasn't about to give up that chocolate bar (hershey's man, am i right?), one caffeinated drink led to another, and i wound up with this with about 5 hours to spare.

-it was at this point that i decided, why not go full send and throw in wiimote support for a true gamer experience? so in true software engineering fashion, more caffeine went in and out came a functional game. woot!
+it was at this point that i decided, why not go full send and throw in wiimote support for a true gamer experience? so in true software engineering fashion, more caffeine went in and out came a functional game. now we're on to implementing two player, because we can!

 TL;DR: sleep is for the weak. can i have my chocolate now?

+## gameplay

+you can find the executables in the bin folder. wiimote controls are as follows:
+  - D-Pad: lateral/downward movement
+  - B: rotate shape
+  - A: force quit

 ## how to build